Non-exemplar Class-incremental Learning by Random Auxiliary Classes Augmentation and Mixed Features: Methodology

 \subsubsection{Rotation and Color Permutation}

-\cite{colorpermutation} introduces image rotation and color permutation for label augmentation in self-supervised learning.
-The rotation rotates original samples by 90°, 180°, and 270° to obtain three images with different classes.
+Lee et al. \cite{colorpermutation} introduced image rotation and color permutation for label augmentation in self-supervised learning.
+The rotation rotates the original samples by 90°, 180°, and 270° to obtain three images with different classes.
 Color permutation transforms the channel RBGs into five different permutations and acquires five additional classes.
 The specific operations are as follows:

-where $\tilde{x}_{rotate}$ and $\tilde{x}_{RGB}$ denote the augmented samples derived from rotation and color permutation respectively.
-If we directly adopt these setting, there will be too many extra classes, which will affect the learning ability of models for real data.
-Therefore, we set the different color permutations to one extra class.
-In a word, for the $K$ classes, the rotation can produce an additional $3K$ classes while color permutation can produce additional $K$ classes.
+where $\tilde{x}_{rotate}$ and $\tilde{x}_{RGB}$ denote the augmented samples derived from rotation and color permutation, respectively.
+If we directly adopt these settings, the high similarity between different classes brought by color perturbation may lead to model over-fitting, which affects transferability.
+Therefore, we set the different color permutations to the same extra class to adapt to continuous learning scenarios.
+In a word, for $K$ classes, the rotation can produce an additional $3K$ classes, while color permutation generates different $K$ classes.